ocpi/ocpi-tool/README.md

 Things we hope to add:

+  * Finish and test OCPI 2.2.1 support

+  * Publishing it to NPM

+  * Cleaner error messages to the console

   * Joining data, like adding charging station information to exported charging session objects

   * Persistent state, so you can export all data since the last export, or run weekly exports